codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

     command: ["/scripts/wait-for-db.sh", "java", "-jar", "realworldkata-1.0-SNAPSHOT-all.jar"]
 ```

-With all the changes in place just run `docker-compose up` and it's possible to check if everything is running in the right port by trying to create the tables
+With all the changes in place, just run `docker-compose up` and it's possible to check if everything is running in the right port by trying to create the tables

 ```
 $ curl localhost:4332/database